Are Beagles Good Family Dogs? (All You Need to Know) Skip to content

 • Fruit seeds and cores

-Lastly, if you’re not home often and don’t want your dog to miss meals, investing in an automatic feeder is worth considering.
+And if you’re out of the house a lot and don’t want your dog skipping meals, an automatic feeder is money well spent.

 Exercise